 - A modern hardware upgrade

 - A fresh coat of paint on the walls

 - A handheld shower unit

-All the little changes are going to make a much bigger difference, and when you avoid the worst trends, you’ll know that your bathroom design can deliver everything that you want, whether it’s for your use or for resale.
+All the little changes will make a much bigger difference, and when you avoid the worst trends, you’ll know that your bathroom design can deliver everything you want, whether it’s for your use or for resale.

-That’s really the bottom line here—you have to choose renovations and bathroom upgrades based on your intention and what you have in mind.
+That’s the bottom line here—you must choose renovations and bathroom upgrades based on your intention and what you have in mind.
 What works for you might not always work for everyone else.
 Feel free to take advantage of bathroom design trends and inspiration that you find online but remember that in the end, it’s about what works for your space.